DLanzante/diversified/README.md

 4. Mis-User Story for D): As an admin I want to be able to have full power to take out other people's posts and accounts without the approval from other admins.

-5. Mis-User Story for E):
+5. Mis-User Story for E): As an Administrator, I want to be able to pull all comments and provide raw data directly to interested buyers without any processing or analysis, so they can see everything without any filtering or privacy concerns.

 #### Mitigating Criteria